RobinWeitzel/nn-project/_posts/2019-04-16-encoding-a-move-p1.md

 ### One-hot-encoding each position
 A 8x8 grid makes the possible number of positions sound fairly small.
 Why not just assign a unique id to each board state?
-Unfortunately, doing quick napkin math reveals the number of possible combinations to be impossibly high.
+Unfortunately, doing quick napkin math reveals the number of possible combinations to be incredibly high.

 Assuming every piece can reach every position (which is not true but we are just making an estimate) this means we have 64 positions per piece.
 The 16 pieces of a player can therefore make up $ 64^16 $ board states.